 People and their relatives were positive about the quality of care provided in the service.
-When asked if they were comfortable in their home a person who had special communication needs tugged on the sleeve of a nearby member of staff and then smiled.
-Another person pointed to their bedroom, tapped the door into it and said, "Good here."
-A relative said, "I'm completely confident my family member is well cared for.
-I'd know immediately from how they are in themselves if they weren't happy."
+When asked if they were settled in their home a person who had special communication needs smiled and used their own personal signs to indicate a positive response.
+A relative said, "I don't worry at all about my family member because it's just like a big family in the service.
+The staff are genuinely caring and kind people."

-We saw that people were being treated with respect and in a caring and kind way.
+We saw that people were being treated with compassion and respect.
 Staff were friendly, patient and discreet when supporting people.
 They took the time to speak with people and we observed a lot of positive interactions that promoted people's wellbeing.
-For example, we noted that one person liked to follow a particular routine when they returned home after going out.
-This involved having a cup of tea and having quiet time to rest before dinner.
-Staff recognised this and helped the person to follow their chosen routine.
+For example, we noted that one person had been supported to sit in their favourite place in the lounge so they could sense when people passed by or sat next to them.

 Staff were knowledgeable about the care people required, gave them time to express their wishes and respected the decisions they made.
-For example, a person who chose to spend time watching television was helped to switch the set on and then to select a channel that interested them.
+For example, a person who chose to spend time playing a percussion instrument was encouraged to do so by a member of staff who joined in the activity.
+The person concerned smiled and used signs to express how much they were enjoying the activity.

-The service had links to local advocacy services.
+The manager had developed links to local advocacy services.
 They are independent of the service and the local authority and can support people to make and communicate their wishes.
-This helped to ensure that people who could not easily express their wishes and who did not have family or friends could be effectively assisted to make their voices heard.
+This helped to ensure that a person who lived in the service and who did not have family or friends could be effectively assisted to make their voice heard.